ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The key skills:

 * Understanding the "who" (understanding the multiple actors involved and ability to put yourself in their perspective by **visualising**) them.
-* Understanding the "what/how" (understanding how, when and where the action is done)
+* Understanding the "what/how" (understanding how, when and where the decision is done)
 * Understanding the "why" (understanding the rationale/objectives)

 Then, you can make connections in the past (history) and the future (how the situation unfolds) from different actors perspectives and actions by asking who else will do what and why.